Today, I must come to accept that I am injured and may never see the working world as I knew it ever again.Tweet

 - Resting when I need to.

 - practice mindfulness

 - Refining my sleep schedule.

-And so, I find myself in a sort of maintenance mode where I can continue to live a life, albeit, not at all the one I once knew.
-Am I ok with that?
+And so, I find myself in a sort of maintenance mode where I can continue to live a life, albeit not at all the one I once knew.
+Am I okay with that?
 I guess I will have to be.
-If you are in a similar jamb, you can reinvent yourself, what that looks like is up to you…..
-Remember, “we have a choice where we put our energy.”
+If you are in a similar jam, you can re-invent yourself.
+What that looks like is up to you… Remember, “we have a choice where we put our energy.”
 You can make something else of yourself. 🙂